 Regent Policy Documents and Resolutions

-From several Regent actions over the years, basic salary administration guidelines have evolved in the area of authority and responsibility delegated by the Board to the System President and the Chancellors.
+From several Regent actions over the years, a basic salary administration framework has evolved in the area delineating authority and responsibility delegated by the Board to the System President and the Chancellors.

 Regent Resolution #5980 (adopted December 6, 1991) affirms the delegated authority of the President to monitor and maintain the unclassified title and salary structure and affirms the responsibility of the System President to take any and all necessary actions to ensure consistent use of the title and salary structure among the institutions.